copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 #### Initial channel taxonomy (MVP)

 During the MVP, channels are owned by Zcash ecosystem groups.
-Zk Av Club admins create channels and manage instance-level policy, while channel owners manage their channel’s uploads and metadata quality within the trusted uploader model.
+Zk Av Club admins create channels and manage instance-level policy, while channel owners manage what gets published in their channel and ensure metadata quality.

+Channel ownership mechanics (MVP):

+* Admins control: channel creation, instance-wide settings, federation posture, account provisioning, and final escalation.
+* Channel owners control: channel direction, approval to publish, and who is authorized as a trusted uploader for that channel.
+* Uploader access: granted per-channel, by admins, based on a written request from the channel owner (name/handle + scope of access).
+* Change control: channel owner requests to add/remove uploaders; admins execute changes and keep a lightweight access log.
+* Historic Zcon exception: Zk Av Club admins upload and manage metadata for historic Zcon videos during MVP, in coordination with the Zcash Foundation.

 **Initial channels (MVP launch):**

 * Zcash Foundation — Zcon (historic + new)

   * Channel owner: Zcash Foundation
+  * Uploader access: Zk Av Club admins (historic Zcon) + any ZF-designated trusted uploader(s) approved by admins
-  * During the MVP, Zk Av Club admins will upload and manage metadata for historic Zcon videos.
+  * During the MVP, Zk Av Club admins will upload and manage metadata for historic Zcon videos (in coordination with Zcash Foundation).
 * ZecHub

   * Channel owner: ZecHub
+  * Uploader access: ZecHub-designated trusted uploader(s) approved by admins
-  * This channel will hold ZecHub programming.
+  * This channel will hold ZecHub programming (and other approved ecosystem content unless/until additional channels are created late MVP).

 **Planned expansion (late MVP):**
 Toward the end of the MVP, we will create additional channels for other selected organizations and communities in the Zcash ecosystem.
 Channel additions will be based on readiness (trusted uploader identified, moderation expectations agreed, and metadata standards understood).